jnxey/egg-router-mapping/README.md

 # egg-router-mapping

-Base view plugin for egg
+The plugin is based on egg.js

 **This plugin is used for router settings.**